angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 Angular's new `effect()` API opens up new possibilities for reactive state management and `afterRenderEffect()` provides efficient DOM manipulation when needed.
 By understanding when to use each API, developers can create responsive and powerful Angular applications with a clean new syntax.

-Try out `effect()` and `afterRenderEffect()` in your next Angular project and see how they simplify your state management and DOM interactions!
 > **⚠️ Please note that both APIs are in Developer Preview and may still be subject to change!**

 But time flies by anyway.